- Student registration

 Every summer registrant is considered a Cornell student and is subject to the general regulations governing student conduct that apply to all other students of the university, with slight modifications to cover the special circumstances of the summer session.
-In addition, some special programs may have more restrictive codes; information is available from program directors.
+In addition, some special programs may have more restrictive policies; information is available from program directors.

 In addition, any student living in a university residence is responsible for being familiar with the specific rules that apply to the place of residence.
 Copies of the rules may be obtained from head residents and resident advisors.

-The Sexual Harassment and Assault Response and Education web site at share.cornell.edu provides ready access to reporting, services, support, education, and advocacy related to all forms of sexual misconduct.
+The Sexual Harassment and Assault Response and Education website at share.cornell.edu provides ready access to reporting, services, support, education, and advocacy related to all forms of sexual misconduct.

 All students should read, understand, and abide by the rules and procedures outlined in the image release statement.